 The following is a brief summary of certain provisions of the Amended ESPP.
-A copy of the full Amended ESPP, with proposed deletions indicated by strike-out and proposed revisions to be made in the Amended ESPP indicated by bold and underline, is attached as Appendix C to this proxy statement and is incorporated herein by reference.
-The following description of the Amended ESPP does not purport to be complete and is qualified in its entirety by reference to Appendix C. It is our intention that the Amended ESPP qualify as an "employee stock purchase plan" under Section 423 of the Code.
+A copy of the full Amended ESPP, with proposed deletions indicated by strike-out and proposed revisions to be made in the Amended ESPP indicated by bold and underline, is attached as Appendix B to this proxy statement and is incorporated herein by reference.
+The following description of the Amended ESPP does not purport to be complete and is qualified in its entirety by reference to Appendix B. It is our intention that the Amended ESPP qualify as an "employee stock purchase plan" under Section 423 of the Code.

 Shares Subject to the Plan.
-An aggregate of 1,300,000 shares, including shares that have been issued under the ESPP as of March 23, 2021, will be reserved and available for issuance under the Amended ESPP.
+An aggregate of 164,500 shares, including shares that have been issued under the ESPP as of April 1, 2024, will be reserved and available for issuance under the Amended ESPP.
 If our capital structure changes because of a stock dividend, stock split or similar event, the number of shares that can be issued under the Amended ESPP will be appropriately adjusted.
+As of April 1, 2024, 53,687 shares were available under the ESPP.